mohit091/data_ingestion/README.md

 # Project Overview

-This project is to ingest the data available in file to database so that we can run our analytics queries on top of it
+This project is to ingest the data available in file to database so that we can run our analytics queries on top of it.

 # Arcitecture